 All members’ information as provided to the Association by the member, are published at no cost, on the Association’s website under the ‘Franchise Directory’ link.
 A reciprocal website link to the member’s website is included in the online listing.

-The annual franchise awards provide a highlight in the annual franchise calendar every year.
+The franchise awards provide a highlight in the annual franchise calendar every year.
 Finalists and winners of the various award categories gain huge exposure in the media valued at millions of Rands (source NewsClip).
 Entries are offered free to members.

 Despite the popularity of online marketing, exhibiting at a franchise expo is still one of the most successful marketing tools for franchises looking at securing franchisees.
-The Association owns the most longstanding franchise expo on the continent which is a major annual franchise event.
+The Association owns the most longstanding franchise expo on the continent which is a major franchise event.
 All members brand logo’s are published and promoted as accredited franchises at the Association’s stand at franchise expo’s.
 The event generates ongoing media exposure especially on social media for exhibiting brands.
 Members receive negotiated discounts on the cost of an exhibition stand and receive stand location and marketing preference.
-The Association usually invests in franchise expos as one of its major marketing investments every year.
+The Association usually invests in franchise expos as one of its major marketing investments.

-Speaking opportunities at the annual franchise convention and at franchise expos are offered to members on a first come first served basis.
+Speaking opportunities at the franchise convention and at franchise expos are offered to members on a first come first served basis.
 Speaking or presenting at a convention or expo is a fantastic marketing opportunity which offers credibility and authenticity to members at no cost.

 FASA Newsflash Newsletter